 Induction heating furnace eliminates inconsistencies and quality issues that occur with flame, torch or other methods.
 Once the system is calibrated and running, there is no room for deviations, heating patterns are repeatable and consistent.

 With induction, the treated part never comes into direct contact with a flame or other heating element, heat is induced in the part directly by an alternating current.
 As a result, rates of product warpage, distortion and rejection are minimized.
-To maximize product quality, the piece can be isolated in a sealed chamber with a controlled vacuum, inert or reduced to eliminate the effects of oxidation atmosphere.
+To maximize product quality, the piece can be isolated in a sealed chamber with a controlled vacuum, inert or reduced to eliminate the effects of an oxidation atmosphere.

 The induction heating furnace does not burn as traditional fossil fuels.
 Induction is a clean, non-polluting process that helps protect the environment.
-An induction heating furnace helps improve working conditions for employees by eliminating smoke, excess heat, toxic emissions and noise.
-The heating is safe because not endanger the operator, and by not using open flame, does not obscure the process.
+An induction heating furnace helps improve working conditions for employees by eliminating smoke, excess heat, toxic emissions, and noise.
+The heating is safe because not endanger the operator, and by not using an open flame, it does not obscure the process.
 The non-conductive materials are not affected by what may be located next to the area where heating without damage is.